isomorphic-git/isomorphic-git.github.io/docs/verify.md

 It is up to you to figure out what the commit's public key should be.
-I would use the "author" or "committer" name and email, and look up that person's public key from a trusted source such as the Github API.
+I would use the "author" or "committer" name and email, and look up that person's public key from a trusted source such as the GitHub API.

 The function returns `false` if any of the signatures on a signed git commit are invalid.
 Otherwise, it returns an array of the key ids that were used to sign it.